harrysouthworth/conclus/README.md

 # Consensus Clustering in R #

 This is the consensus clustering approach of Monti, Tamayo, Mesirov and Golub.
-Features (will) include the following.
+Features include the following.

 * Users can provide their own clustering functions into conclus.
 * The returned object has print, summary and ggplot methods.
 * The object returned by summary has its own print and ggplot methods.
-* Preprocessing functions for (robustly) deskewing and scaling data are provided.
 * Designed to work specifically with dissimilarity or dist matrices.
-* Test suite under construction.
+* Test suite.

 **AstraZeneca** is partially funding this work.